Five squares in arithmetic progression over quadratic fields: Explicit computations and conjectures

 and we have points $Q_n:=[-t_n^2-2t_n+1\,:\,t_n^2+1\,:\,t_n^2-2t_n-1\,:\,w_n\,:\,z_n]\in C_{D_n}(\bQ)$.

-\begin{rem} Observe that the pairs $(D_n, Q_n)$ constructed in this way are distinct for distinct $n$.
-On the other hand, we cannot be sure that all the fields $\bQ(\sqrt{D_n})$ are distinct.
+\begin{rem} Observe that the pairs $(D_n, Q_n)$ constructed in this way are different for different $n$.
+On the other hand, we cannot be sure that all the fields $\bQ(\sqrt{D_n})$ are different.
 However, we do have an infinite number of integers $D$ such that $C_D(\bQ)\ne \emptyset$.
-This is because for any integer $D$, the curve $C_D$, being of genus $5$ (greater than $1$), has always a finite number of rational points.
-Since we do have an infinite number of pairs $(D_n, Q_n)$ with $Q_n\in C_{D_n}(\bQ)$, we do have and infinite number of distinct $D_n$. \end{rem}
+This is because for any integer $D$, the curve $C_D$, being of genus $5$ (greater than $1$), always has a finite number of rational points.
+Since we do have an infinite number of pairs $(D_n, Q_n)$ with $Q_n\in C_{D_n}(\bQ)$, we do have an infinite number of different $D_n$. \end{rem}